Jekso/GeoBuy/README.md

 # GeoBuy
-just a test form many APIs together
+just a test from many APIs together